Sendai Umino-Mori Aquarium: Marinepia Matsushima Aquarium

 Marinepia Matsushima Aquarium (マリンピア松島水族館, Marinpia Matsushima Suizokukan) was a public aquarium in Matsushima, Miyagi.
-It opened on April 1, 1927, and closed on May 10, 2015, making it the second longest-running aquarium in Japan, after Uozu Aquarium.
+It opened on April 1, 1927, and closed on May 10, 2015, making it the second longest-operating aquarium in Japan, after Uozu Aquarium.

-Marinepia Matsushima Aquarium was operated by Sendai express which, in 2001, began to consider a renewal of the aquarium due to aging.
-Following the opening of Oga Aquarium Gao and Aquamarine Fukushima, the number of visitors to the aquarium began to decrease.
+Marinepia Matsushima Aquarium was operated by Sendai Express, which, in 2001, began to consider a renovation of the aquarium.
+Following the opening of Oga Aquarium Gao and Aquamarine Fukushima, the number of visitors to the aquarium began to decline.

 In 2009, Sendai City announced plans to relocate the aquarium to Takasago Central Park in Sendai Port.
-However, in February 2010, Sendai express canceled its investment in the relocation due to the lack of prospects for raising funds.
-Then, in 2013, six companies, including Yokohama Hakkeijima Sea Paradise, established the Sendai Aquarium Development Co., Ltd. The new company built Sendai Umino-Mori Aquarium in the hinterland of Sendai Port, where the Marinepia Matsushima Aquarium was supposed to move.
+However, in February 2010, Sendai express scrapped these plans, due to the lack of prospects for raising funds.
+In 2013, six companies, including Yokohama Hakkeijima Sea Paradise, established the Sendai Aquarium Development Co., Ltd. The new company built Sendai Umino-Mori Aquarium in the hinterland of Sendai Port, Marinepia Matsushima Aquarium's new location.
 Sendai express did not invest in the new aquarium, but the new aquarium accepted animals from the Marinepia aquarium.

 Tōhoku earthquake and tsunami

-In 2011, the Tōhoku earthquake and tsunami caused seawater and mud to flood Marinepia Matsushima Aquarium, breaking the circulation pump.
+In March 2011, the Tōhoku earthquake and tsunami caused seawater and mud to flood Marinepia Matsushima Aquarium, breaking its circulation pump.
 This resulted in the loss of about 5% of the aquarium's approximately 4000 animals.
 The aquarium received new tropical fish and jellyfish from Kamo Aquarium, Osaka Aquarium, and Kagoshima Aquarium.